South Carolina: Economy

 In 2019, South Carolina's GDP was $249.9 billion, making the state the 26th largest by GDP in the United States.
-According to the U.S. Bureau of Economic Analysis, South Carolina's gross state product (GSP) in was $97 billion in 1997 and $153 billion in 2007.
+According to the U.S. Bureau of Economic Analysis, South Carolina's gross state product (GSP) was $97 billion in 1997 and $153 billion in 2007.
 Its per-capita real gross domestic product (GDP) in chained 2000 dollars was $26,772 in 1997 and $28,894 in 2007; which represented 85% of the $31,619 per-capita real GDP for the United States overall in 1997, and 76% of the $38,020 for the U.S. in 2007.
 The state debt in 2012 was calculated by one source to be $22.9bn, or $7,800 per taxpayer.

 Industrial outputs include textile goods, chemical products, paper products, machinery, automobiles, automotive products and tourism.
 Major agricultural outputs of the state are tobacco, poultry, cotton, cattle, dairy products, soybeans, hay, rice, and swine.
 According to the Bureau of Labor Statistics, as of March 2012, South Carolina had 1,852,700 nonfarm jobs of which 12% are in manufacturing, 11.5% are in leisure and hospitality, 19% are in trade, transportation, and utilities, and 11.8% are in education and health services.
 The service sector accounts for 83.7% of the South Carolina economy.

 Many large corporations have moved their locations to South Carolina.
-Boeing opened an aircraft manufacturing facility in Charleston in 2011, which serves as one of two final assembly sites for the 787 Dreamliner.
+Boeing opened an aircraft manufacturing facility at Charleston International Airport in 2011, which serves as one of two final assembly sites for the 787 Dreamliner.
 South Carolina is a right-to-work state and many businesses use staffing agencies to temporarily fill positions.
-Domtar, in Rock Hill, used to be the only Fortune 500 company headquartered in South Carolina.
-The Fortune 1000 list includes SCANA, Sonoco Products and ScanSource.
+Domtar, in Rock Hill, used to be the only Fortune 500 company headquartered in South Carolina, but it was later moved into the Fortune 1000 list.
+The three Fortune 1000 companies headquartered in the state are Domtar, Sonoco Products, and ScanSource.

 South Carolina also benefits from foreign investment.
 There are 1,950 foreign-owned firms operating in South Carolina employing almost 135,000 people.
 Foreign Direct Investment (FDI) brought 1.06 billion dollars to the state economy in 2010.
 Since 1994, BMW has had a production facility in Spartanburg County near Greer and since 1996 the Zapp Group operates in Summerville near Charleston.